 Erikson's campus facility is open from 7:30 a.m.-9:00 p.m.
 Monday through Thursday and 7:30 a.m. - 6:00 p.m. on Friday during semesters.
 A security officer is on duty during normal business hours and during evening hours and on Saturdays when classes and/or public events are scheduled.
 At other times access to the building is governed by a keycard-controlled, zoned access control system, which limits access to authorized personnel only.
 The facility is closed on Sundays.
-Erikson Institute is also closed on federal holidays (New Year's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas Day).
+Erikson Institute is also closed on federal holidays (New Year's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, day after Thankgsgiving, Christmas Eve, Christmas Day and New Years Eve).